-Call it hiking, or walking or taking a stroll, the foot paths and trails of Falling Waters State Park are diverse enough to be many things to many people.
+Call it hiking, walking or taking a stroll, the footpaths and trails of Falling Waters State Park are diverse enough to be many things to many people.

-So come on out to Falling Waters State, then come again, and again, and, a few, more times after that.
-We’d love to have you become that guest who we get to welcome by name.
+So come on out to Falling Waters State, then come again and again, and a few more times after that.
+We’d love to have you become that guest who we can welcome by name.